wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

 Model checkers are tools designed to verify whether a system satisfies a given correctness specification by exploring all possible computations of the system.
-For concurrent and nondeterministic programs, this involves systematically executing all possible interleavings and using backtracking to exhaustively explore the state space (The state space of a program is the set of all possible states that can occur during a computation).
+For concurrent and nondeterministic programs, this involves systematically exploring all possible interleavings and using backtracking to exhaustively explore the state space.
+The state space of a program is the set of all possible states that can occur during a computation.

 The verification process in Spin typically involves three steps:

 - Write the model in Promela and save it in a `.pml` file.
+- Generate a verifier in C by running `spin -a model.pml`.
+This generates a `pan.c` file (name `pan` is historically derived from ‘protocol analyzer’).
+Then compile it with a C compiler (e.g., `gcc -o pan pan.c`).
 - Run the verifier (using the shell command `./pan`).
 It reports whether all computations are correct or there exists a computation that contains an error.
 If an error is found, the verifier produces a trail file which can be used to reconstruct the erroneous computation.
 We'll make use of trail files shortly, to extract valid puzzle solutions.
 More on this in a bit.
-- Generate a verifier in C by running `spin -a model.pml`.
-This generates a `pan.c` file (name `pan` is historically derived from ‘protocol analyzer’).
-Then compile it with a C compiler (e.g., `gcc -o pan pan.c`).

 Instead of  `spin -a model.pml`, we can also run `spin -run model.pml` to generate the verifier and compile it in one go.